-BlueConic provides several prebuilt AI notebooks marketing teams can use (without writing any code) to apply the power of AI to your customer order data, for example to predict and analyze a customer's propensity to churn.
+BlueConic provides several prebuilt AI notebooks you can use (without writing any code) to apply the power of AI to your customer order data, for example to predict and analyze a customer's churn propensity.

 AI Workbench provides two notebooks relating to customer churn predictions: the Predict propensity to churn notebook to calculate customer churn predictions, and this notebook to compare churn rates for different segments of customers.
 Both notebooks assume you already have customer contract or subscription start and end dates data present in separate BlueConic profile properties.

 - Select AI Workbench from the BlueConic navigation bar.